-An online Career Education Center is currently being planned to provide students with guidance in searching for a job and overall strategies for finding employment.
-The Career Education Center will not serve as a job placement agency, but as an interactive website assisting students in preparing their job search.
-Students seeking help preparing for their job search should contact the Office of Student Affairs at student.affairs@uopeople.org.
+The Career Education Program will not serve as a job placement agency, but as an interactive program assisting students in preparing for life after the degree.
+For more information about this program, students are encouraged to contact the Office of Student Affairs atstudent.affairs@uopeople.org.